Michael1015198808/ncmmg/README.md

-A naive cmm code generator (with an automatically testing fool.)
+A naive cmm code generator (with an automatically testing tool.)

 ### Usage
 To compile the code generator, type